binyamolango/Hello-Microverse/README.md

 ### Run tests

-To run tests, run the following command: vi 'index.html'
+To run tests, run the index.html file on your browser

 <!--
 Example command: